We Ship Our Bareroot Plants To Everyone Nationwide.

-Also known as Southern Arrowwood for their use in the making of arrow shafts by Native Americans, they're considered one of the most versatile deciduous shrubs to have.
-They're easy to grow due to their high levels of adaptability to different ranges of moisture, pH, and soil.
+Also known as Southern Arrowwood for their use in making arrow shafts by Native Americans, they're considered one of the most versatile deciduous shrubs.
+They're easy to grow due to their high adaptability to different ranges of moisture, pH, and soil.
 Additionally, easily transplanted.
 One of the primary uses is privacy by creating barriers and screening.

-According to nursery experts, bloom time of the arrowwood viburnum happens in early May to late June and features a showy display of creamy white flowers.
+According to nursery experts, the bloom time of this tree happens in early May to late June and features a showy display of creamy white flowers.

+People use the shrubs for placement in an edible garden, pollinator garden, or children's garden.
 The attractive shrub is adaptable to the environment and enjoys full sun and soil that feature clay, loam, or sand.
 It also prefers well-drained soil.

-The Viburnum Dentatum Plant reportedly received its common name, Southern arrowwood, from Native American culture as the straight stems of this plant made into arrow shafts.
+The lustrous leaves turn a stunning shade from yellow to red to purple in autumn.
+The Plant reportedly received its common name, Southern arrowwood, from Native American culture as the straight stems were made into arrow shafts.